-How to Prepare for the Enrolled Agent Exam
+How to Prepare for the IRS Enrolled Agent Exam

 The Internal Revenue Service offers the Special Enrollment Examination to tax practitioners who want to become enrolled agents.
 Why bother taking such an exam?
-Because passing it earns you licensure with the federal government and unlimited rights to represent taxpayers before the IRS.
-When someone finds himself in serious tax trouble, he'll want you on your side, not necessarily his local accountant.
+Because passing it earns you have licensure with the federal government and unlimited rights to represent taxpayers before the IRS.
+When someone finds himself in serious tax trouble or in an audit, he'll want you on his side, not necessarily his local accountant.